25 Jun A Comprehensive Air Purifier Buying Guide

 You can’t see the vast majority of particles darting across the room every passing second.
 Good news: Some of the best air purifiers have been tested and found able to remove a substantial number of microscopic particles.

 Some manufacturers (after testing) claim that certain air purifiers can even remove particles as small as 0.1 microns.
-In this comprehensive air purifier buying guide, I’ll mainly focus on what HEPA air purifiers are known to handle effectively.
+In this comprehensive air purifier buying guide, I’ll mainly focus on what HEPA air purifiers are known to handle excellent.
 That is, particulate matter 0.3 microns in size or larger.

 What Air Purifiers Don’t Handle Very Well